Advocacy of EOC

 Because of our expertise in consumer energy issues, we lead the state in pursuing affordable energy policies with the Colorado Public Utilities Commission, the Colorado General Assembly, and gas and electric distribution companies.
 We have helped pass legislation to raise millions of dollars for energy assistance and energy efficiency and our advocacy work provides low-income households access to previously unattainable benefits.

 Advocacy With A Focus On Low-Income Energy Consumers

 The development of distributed energy resources like solar photovoltaic, demand response, and energy storage is changing the traditional electric industry business model and we are committed to protecting the needs of low-income consumers through this transition.
-EOC works with the more than 65 energy providers in the state, including rural electric cooperatives, municipal utilities and regulated utilities such as Xcel Energy, Atmos Energy, Colorado Natural Gas and Black Hills Energy.
+EOC works with more than 65 energy providers in the state, including rural electric cooperatives, municipal utilities, and regulated utilities such as Xcel Energy, Atmos Energy, Colorado Natural Gas, and Black Hills Energy.